|Type||EIT RIS Programmes, training|

-WE Lead will be addressing all of these issues during the programme and equiping participants with insights and tools to navigate exiting and future food organisations as well as drive change within them.
-This programme offers early and mid-career researchers and professionals women an opportunity to explore and develop both their entrepreneurial and leadership self, address systemic issues, define their vision for a more sustainable food system, and devise a plan for the change each one wants to drive.
+WE Lead will be addressing all of these issues during the programme and equipping participants with insights and tools to navigate existing and future food organisations as well as drive change within them.
+This programme offers early and mid-career researchers and professional women an opportunity to explore and develop both their entrepreneurial and leadership self, address systemic issues, define their vision for a more sustainable food system, and devise a plan for the change each one wants to drive.

 The WE Lead Programme is made up of interactive sessions designed to unlock and develop the entrepreneurial mindset and capabilities of the participants in the context of leading in the complex and changing food industry.
 The experiential component will be complemented by a leadership development plan and a mentoring programme to challenge and progress the development plan.
 Each participant will have access to industry, academic and/or policy mentors, cross-sector industry leaders network and the tools to leverage both entrepreneurial and collective leadership ways of working.

-The programme will take place online over 6 weeks from the 2nd November – 3 full days and every Tuesday and Thursday afternoon.
+The programme will take place online over 7 weeks from the 18th October.
+3 full days and most Tuesday and Thursday afternoons during these 7 weeks.

 All programme details and logistics will be provided to applicants offered a place on the programme.